Ukraine's Zelenskyy visits recently retaken, devastated city

 Following those gains, a new front line has started to emerge in the war, a Washington-based think tank said Wednesday.

-The Institute for the Study of War said the Oskil River appeared to be becoming the new front line in the area after Kyiv’s significant gains in recent days.
+The Institute for the Study of War said the Oskil River appeared to be emerging as the new front line in the area after Kyiv’s significant gains in recent days.

-The Oskil River flows south and largely represents the eastern edge of Ukraine’s Kharkiv region.
+The Oskil flows south and largely represents the eastern edge of Ukraine’s Kharkiv region.

 “Ukrainian forces are continuing localized ground assaults to threaten Russian positions behind the Oskil River,” the institute said.